Hayfork Creek: Ecology

-One of the biggest problems for the watershed is the loss of forested lands.
-Although timberland loss is more pronounced in the South Fork Trinity valley than the Hayfork basin, suspended sediment loads in the creek have been rising above ecologically safe limits since 1944.
-The underlying rock in the Hayfork Creek watershed is generally stable, but erosion has increased because of the construction of roads.
+One of the biggest problems for the stream is drought and contamination from marijuana farms.
+In the past logging, mining, and agriculture caused the majority of pollution.
 There are several species of endangered or threatened animals that live within the watershed, including the Northern spotted owl and peregrine falcon.
 The Hayfork Creek valley also provides a major component of the flight path of migratory birds travelling between the Pacific coast and the Sacramento Valley.

 Tourism and recreation

 The creek is known throughout Trinity County for its recreational gold mining.
 Reputedly some of the best spots for mining in Northern California lie along the Hayfork upstream of the Hayfork Valley and below Wildwood.
 The geology of the stream bed is described as a "natural gold trap" and recent strikes have been made there of up to 60 ounces in one day.

 For experienced kayakers and rafters, the upper and lower thirds of Hayfork Creek are filled with rapids ranging from Class III to V. Especially in the lower portion of the creek, large boulders and waterfalls require strenuous portages; and high flow fluctuations (the river has no dams and only a few diversions) cause the stream to range between 50 cuft/s and 10000 cuft/s in any given year.
 Boating is safest at flows of 400 to 2000 cuft/s.